ELDHO-KURIAN/PORTABLE-ULTRASONIC-WASHING-MACHINE/README.md

 # PORTABLE-ULTRASONIC-WASHING-MACHINE
-This is a portable ultrasonic washing machine, it can be easily carried around while travelling and can be used to wash cloths just like a washing machine
+This is a portable ultrasonic washing machine,it cleans by using ultrasound, it can be easily carried around while travelling and can be used to wash cloths just like a traditional washing machine

  <image src="images/IMG_20180117_140732.jpg" width="500">